 Is FGM/C legal in the U.S.?

-In 1996, 18 U.S. Code § 116 ‘Female Genital Mutilation’ was enacted, establishing a federal law against conspiring, attempting to, and performing FGM/C on anyone under the age of 18.2,3 The most recent amendment to the law was in 2021 when H.R.6100 - ‘Strengthening the Opposition to Female Genital Mutilation Act of 2020’ was passed to strengthen protections against FGM/C.4 Additionally, as of early 2023, 41 states in the U.S. have laws in place against FGM.5,6
+In 1996, 18 U.S. Code § 116 ‘Female Genital Mutilation’ was enacted, establishing a federal law against performing any type of excision or infibulation of any part of the vulva for anyone under the age of 18.2,3 The most recent amendment to the law was in 2021 when H.R.6100 - ‘Strengthening the Opposition to Female Genital Mutilation Act of 2020’ was passed to strengthen protections against FGM/C.4 Additionally, as of early 2023, 41 states in the U.S. have laws in place against FGM.5,6

 While there is a federal law against FGM/C, it is helpful to understand if and what laws exist in your state.
 You can learn more at Equality Now and about the role of law enforcement in our law enforcement toolkit here.